TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

    So, e.g., when you have a translated `tt_content` with FAL relation, Extbase will show only those `sys_file_reference` records which are connected to the translated record (not caring whether some of these files have `l10n_parent` set).

-   Previously :php:`Typo3QuerySettings->languageOverlayMode` had no effect.
-   Extbase always performed an overlay process on the result set.

 3) Setting :php:`Typo3QuerySettings->languageOverlayMode` to :php:`false` makes Extbase fetch aggregate
    root records from a given language only.
 Extbase will follow relations (child records) as they are,